 Where do long-term couples start?

 The I See Practice and the I Feel Practice.
 Twenty minutes.
 Eye contact.
 Synchronized breath.
 These are the foundation of everything else.
 Full instructions in Playing With Fire by Justin Patrick Pierce and Londin Angel Winters.
+For the complete practice path built specifically for long-term partners, see the sacred sexuality for couples guide.

 Experience the work for yourself.